 - Automates core on-page content elements like semantic entity coverage, heading structure, internal linking suggestions, schema recommendations, and “information gain” prompts.

-- Uses microagent-style actions to refine clarity, tone, and UX without rewriting prompts repeatedly.
+- Uses microagent-style actions to refine clarity, tone, and user experience without rewriting prompts repeatedly.

 - Bakes “structure-first” behavior into the workflow (outline, schema, then drafting).